Avinash-Krish/SQL/README.md

 # SQL

-A repository to store my SQL related
+A repository to store my SQL related files